 Studies have shown that lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth experience higher rates of substance abuse and addiction when compared to the general population.
-The minority stress they experience alongside bullying and harassment and the feeling of not fitting in can be too much for a young person to handle.
+The minority stress they experience along with bullying, harassment, and the feeling of not fitting in can be too much for a young person to handle.
 If they don’t have a good support system in place, they may turn to illegal substances or underage drinking.

 Some LGBTQ+ teens often use prescription drugs.
 Teens with attention deficit hyperactivity disorder (ADHD) may abuse Adderall while teens with panic disorder or anxiety may abuse Xanax or Valium.
 Studies also found that LGBTQ+ teens were more likely to smoke Marijuana and drink underage over the general teenage public.

 Looking for a place to start?

 Risk Factors For Developing Substance Use Disorder

 Unfortunately, there are many risk factors for LGBTQ+ youth.
 Teens may experience one or more risk factors at a time, but the more they’re going through, the more likely they are to rely on substances as a form of self-medication.

 Bullying And Harassment

-While in recent years being a part of the LGBTQ+ community has become much more acceptable, it’s still seen as a stigma in some areas.
+While in recent years being a part of the LGBTQ+ community has become much more acceptable, it’s still seen as a stigma in some areas of the US.
 LGBTQ+ students may feel excluded from activities or social groups, or people may avoid talking to them just because they’re LGBTQ+.